daviskregers/notes/AWS/DynamoDB/DynamoDB.md

 - Can replace [[ElastiCache]] as a [[key-value store]] (storing session data for example)
 - [[Highly Available]], [[Multi AZ]] by default, [[Read and Writes are decoupled]], [[DAX (DynamoDB Accelerator)]] for read [[cache]]
 - Reads can be [[eventually consistent]] or [[strongly consistent]]
-- Security, authentication and authorization is done though [[IAM]]
+- Security, authentication and authorisation is done though [[IAM]]
 - [[DynamoDB Streams]] to integrate with [[AWS Lambda]]
 - Backup / Restore feature, Global Table feature
 - [[Monitoring]] though [[CloudWatch]]